 Editor’s note: This essay is excerpted from Collected Works of Nolini Kanta Gupta, Vol. 5, pp. 3-8.
-We have changed the original subtitle of the title of the article ‘A Century’s Salutation to Sri Aurobindo’ to reflect the 150th birth anniversary of Sri Aurobindo.
+We have changed the original subtitle of the article ‘A Century’s Salutation to Sri Aurobindo’ to reflect the 150th birth anniversary of Sri Aurobindo.
 We have also made a few formatting revisions for the purpose of this digital presentation.

 I: Greatness of the Impersonal